kiyui/dont-reinvent-bicycle/content/code/14-foss-and-github.md

 > The mission of the Codeberg e.V. is to build and maintain a free collaboration platform for creating, archiving, and preserving code and to document its development process.

-This distinction matters to me, and is why I opted to also provide a source download for my [night light slider rewrite](/rewriting-night-light.html) instead of only just linking to the GitHub pull request.
+This distinction matters to me and is why I opted to also provide a source download for my [night light slider rewrite](/rewriting-night-light.html) instead of only just linking to the GitHub pull request.
 Accessibility matters, and for individuals that may want to avoid using GitHub or non-free software altogether, [Codeberg](https://codeberg.org/) is a great alternative, which is why I've decided to move and start developing my FOSS software there instead, starting with my GNOME extensions:

 - [gnome-shell-night-light-slider-extension](https://codeberg.org/kiyui/gnome-shell-night-light-slider-extension)
 - [gnome-shell-screenshotlocations-extension](https://codeberg.org/kiyui/gnome-shell-screenshotlocations-extension)